 Mongolia is classified by Global Edge as having a risk rating of D: "a high-risk political and economic situation and an often very difficult business environment can have a very significant impact on corporate payment behavior".
 Mongolia is rated as having a country risk of 6 on a scale of 7 by the OECD Country risk classification report dated January 27, 2023.
 On June 29, 2016, Mongolian People's Party (previously the opposition party) won an overwhelming majority with 65 seats out of 76 seats in the Parliament.
 On June 26, 2017, a presidential election was held in Mongolia and won by Mr. Battulga Khaltmaa from the Democratic Party.
-The last parliamentary elections were held in June 2020, in which the Mongolian People's Party won 62 out of 76 seats in Parliament.
+Before the parliamentary elections of 2024, elections were held in June 2020, in which the Mongolian People's Party won 62 out of 76 seats in Parliament.
 As a result, Mr. Khurelsukh Ukhnaa was appointed as the Prime Minister.
-On January 27, 2021, Oyun-Erdene Luvsannamsrai, a former member of the Parliament after demonstrations took place in Ulaanbaatar over the government's handling of the COVID-19 pandemic.
+On January 27, 2021, Oyun-Erdene Luvsannamsrai, a former member of the Parliament, was appointed as a Prime Minister to succeed Mr. Khurelsukh Ukhnaa, who submitted his resignation to the Parliament after demonstrations took place in Ulaanbaatar over the government's handling of the COVID-19 pandemic.